 Salt Lake Buddhist Fellowship

-I want to start our dharma talk with a poem I wrote, one that we recite each Sunday before we chant.
+For today’s dharma talk, I want to start with a poem I wrote that we recite each Sunday before we chant.
 Here is the poem,

 Come as you are

 Is the call of Buddha

 To the totality of our lives – just as we are.

 Attend to all and each

 Stop torturing yourself